xxTrinexx/Android-Studio-projec/README.md

 C -> Could have: Nice to have initiatives that will have a small impact if left out W -> Will not have: initiatives that are not a priority for this specific time frame

-M -> A communication platform, a login site
+M -> A to-do list / check list. to manage what to do, and how many packages needs to be send and if a quote is sent, ect.
-S -> Show ongoing projects, a check list (if a quote is sent or not) C -> Show a list if a package is sent
+S -> Be able to delete and add tasks directly in the application C -> Several lists.
+So you can sepeate the quotes and packages.
 W -> The economic side of the projects (invoices and financial accounting)